Qualytics/userguide/docs/operations/scan.md

 ![Screenshot](../assets/operations/operation-scan-specific-tables-light.png#only-light)
 ![Screenshot](../assets/operations/operation-scan-specific-tables-dark.png#only-dark)

-* **Remediation strategy** - To specify how enrichment tables should be migrated to reflect changes in source tables.
+* **Remediation strategy**: To specify how enrichment tables should be migrated to reflect changes in source tables.

-* **Source Record Limit** -  Set a maximum limit on the number of records written to the enrichment for each detected anomaly.
+* **Source Record Limit**: Set a maximum limit on the number of records written to the enrichment for each detected anomaly.

 ![Screenshot](../assets/operations/remediation-strategy-light.png#only-light)
 ![Screenshot](../assets/operations/remediation-strategy-dark.png#only-dark)

-* **Schedule Options** - There's also an option to schedule the operation by:
+* **Schedule Options**: There's also an option to schedule the operation by:
     - **Hourly**
     - **Daily**
     - **Weekly**